Birkbeck, University of London, WC1E 7HX London.

 My research focuses on social cognition and executive functions during development and adulthood.
 I use a variety of techniques, which include questionnaires, computerised tests, genetics, and structural and functional neuroimaging.
 I am particularly interested in the role played by the rostral prefrontal cortex, or Brodmann area 10.
 This brain region supports both social functions, such as mentalising or theory of mind, and executive functions such as relational reasoning, multitasking, prospective memory, as well as other cognitive processes such as mindwandering or episodic memory retrieval.

 I completed my PhD in 2006 at the University Pierre et Marie Curie in Paris; most of my research was done at the Institute of Cognitive Neuroscience, University College London.
 I then did successive postdocs at the MRC-Cognitive and Brain Sciences Unit in Cambridge with Prof. John Duncan, at UCL with Prof. Sarah-Jayne Blakemore, and at the Karolinska Institute in Stockholm with Prof. Torkel Klingberg.
 My PhD and first postdoc focused on the study of executive functions in adults.
 I then extended my work to look at development of these functions and social cognition during adolescence.
 In Stockholm I started looking at the effect of genetic variants on cognition.
-In October 2012 I started a lectureship at the Department of Psychological Sciences, Birkbeck.
-In 2015 I became Reader in Cognitive Neuroscience at Birkbeck.
+In October 2012 I started a lectureship at Birkbeck and joined the CBCD.
+In 2015 I became Reader in Cognitive Neuroscience and since 2020 I am Professor of Cognitive Neuroscience in the Department of Psychological Sciences at Birkbeck.

 Atteveldt N, Peters S, De Smedt B, & Dumontheil I. (2020).
 Towards greater collaboration in educational neuroscience: perspectives from the 2018 Earli‐SIG22 conference.
 Mind, Brain, and Education, 14(2), 124–129.